J&J CEO says people may need annual COVID-19 vaccine shots for next several years - CNBC

 (Reuters) - Johnson & Johnson Chief Executive Officer Alex Gorsky told CNBC on Tuesday that people may need to get vaccinated against COVID-19 annually over the next several years, like seasonal flu shots.

-"Unfortunately, as (the virus) spreads it can also mutate," he said in an interview cnb.cx/3p3KouT.
+“Unfortunately, as (the virus) spreads it can also mutate,” he said in an interview.

 Our Standards: The Thomson Reuters Trust Principles.